anhchor/nightfalls/nightfalls/the-hollowed-lair.md

 ### Tank Room

-- Watch for two snipers, one on the left and one on the right, when you first get to the room.
+- **Watch for snipers**, one on the far left and one on the far right, when you first get to the room.
 More will spawn in the next wave.
-- Lower the plate gradually, and step off when things spawn at about 90%.
+- **Lower the plate gradually**, and step off when things spawn at about 90%.
 This prevents the tank from spawning, so you can focus on ads and Champions.
 Finish lowering the plate after you've cleared the room.
 - The tank puts up its bubble and opens the crit spot in its head when one of its legs breaks.
 The bubble can be broken with Super damage.
 Ads spawn when the tank's head closes again.
   - Prevent this spawn by destroying the tank before it closes its head.
-  - Recommendation: don't destroy any tank legs until its health is low, and then burn it down before it can get back up.
+  - **Recommendation**: don't destroy any tank legs until its health is low, and then burn it down before it can get back up.
 It's possible to destroy the tank without ever destroying a leg.

 ### Plates Room